shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

    \end{bmatrix}
    }

-For compactness, we can use as an alternative the musical notation where we sharpen :math:`\sharp` or flatten :math:`\flat` vectors.
+For compactness, I propose to can an alternative musical notation where we sharpen :math:`\sharp` or flatten :math:`\flat` vectors.

 .. math::